raghavchhabra123/titanic-data-engineering/README.md

 ├── test.csv
 └── gender_submission.csv
 ```
-If you downloaded the Kaggle zip file, extract it and place all three CSVs into the /data directory.
+When you download the Kaggle zip file, extract it and place all three CSVs into the /data directory.

 ### Build the Docker image:
 docker build -t titanic-model-py --no-cache -f Dockerfile .